 However, it is far easier and more attractive to most of us to be a spiritual somebody than a nobody.
 But the term "spiritual somebody" is an oxymoron — there is no place for ego in authentic spirituality.
 The spiritual marketplace is filled with oxy-moronic teachers and masters who are quite willing to lead students into the trap of spiritual identification, partly through ignorance and partly because they know that offering the sparkling trinkets of conceptual awakening gets them many more supporters, and much more adoration.
 But a somebody cannot teach us to be a nobody.
 Only a nobody can do that (or we can realize it spontaneously).

 But even with authentically awake nobodies, only some are good teachers.
 Just because somebody is awake does not automatically mean they understand awakening or that they know how to facilitate someone else in awakening.
-As an illustrative point, suppose there is this authentically awake person call Teachanander.
+As an illustrative point, suppose there is this authentically awake person called Teachanander.
 And suppose Teachananader spiritually woke up one day, quite by chance, lying in his bath whilst playing with his rubber ducks.
 After awakening, Teachanander decides to teach (after all, he has to make money somehow, and his old profession does not appeal to him any more).
 But Teachanander is not actually the best person to teach awakening despite the fact that he is authentically awake himself.

 Why is this?
 Remember, Teachanander woke up spontaneously, so in fact he knows sweet FA about tackling issues that someone who is intentionally trying to wake up might have.
 All he actually knows is that one day, whilst having a bath, his rubber duckies all of a sudden looking rather interesting, and he stared at them for an hour before getting out the tub all spacey, light and wrinkly.
 Unless he learns a teaching structure and methods from other established Advaita teachers then his awakening experience is not helpful to others.
 After all, what is he going to do, recommend all his students take regular baths with rubber ducks?
-In fact, we generally find that teachers of awakening who themselves awoke spontaneously tend to be the ones that most vehemently opposed to any sort of practice or technique.
+In fact, we generally find that teachers of awakening who themselves awoke spontaneously tend to be the ones that are most vehemently opposed to any sort of practice or technique.
 Their outlook is that it "just happens" and there is little we can do to influence the process.
 (If that were the case, we may as well stop hanging out with awakened beings and just go home.)

 Other teachers, however, with a more formalized and directed spiritual awakening, perhaps from a lineage of teachers, are quite happy to lead their students through structured teachings and practices in order to reduce the melodic noise of identity so that the quiet hum of basic awareness can be heard.
 (A few are also able to do this energetically.)
 This more active and formalized approach to spiritual awakening, as opposed to passively sitting around waiting for it to spontaneously happen, is in many ways better suited to your average student who is actively searching for awakening.
 An important advantage is that there is an experienced teacher to supervise the awakening of student, making sure that any temporary glimpses of awakening are not mistaken for full-blown awakening, and that the process of letting go identity continues AFTER the first glimpse of awakening, ensuring that the student does not fall back from that glimpse into spiritual egotism.
 The teacher can tell the student to just keep going.

 In fact, in Buddhism for example, awakening is seen as just only one facet of spiritual maturity, a maturity that must balance raw awareness in a framework of Buddhist dogma and formal meditation (both of which can be distractions to awakening if the teacher is not him or herself awake).
 In modern Advaita, on the other hand, awakening is seen as complete and whole in itself, and any structure placed around it, like the practice of meditation or the exposition of spiritual beliefs, is usually frowned upon.
-But without any structure, modern Advaita is pretty much hit and miss (mostly miss, for reasons given above).
+But without any structure, modern Advaita is pretty much hit-and-miss (mostly miss, for reasons given above).
 But remember, awakening is awakening no matter how or where it arises.

 Because students of the more formalized approach to awakening were instructed by their gurus or masters for long periods of time, even after awakening, they pick up a conceptual framework through which to present the process of awakening to others.
 The conceptual framework acts as training wheels so that pure awareness can be practiced by the student.
 Of course, eventually the training wheels have to come off and awareness directly experienced outside of conceptual framework, but at first the process ideally has some structure.
 (Otherwise we would all be just lying in the bath at home playing with our rubber ducks waiting for the magic moment.)
 And it is the teacher who will tell the student when he or she is experienced enough to teach or give talks themselves, and it is not usually straight after the first awakening.
 It is important that we settle first into our new identity (or lack of identity).
 And when a student does start to teach (give Satsang), s/he will have a whole system of accumulated wisdom to draw from — a whole teaching toolbox — not just a rubber duck.